Reading Time: 3 minutes

 When users are taking naltrexone, they do not take opioids because they cannot get high from them; the naltrexone blocks their effects.
 During the time they are not using, the bodies of opioid users lose much of their tolerance.
 Users who return to opioid use after a period of naltrexone use often overdose and die because they return to previously used amounts.

 If you or a loved one have become addicted to naltrexone, it is time to take the first step toward recovery.
-The following will answer some of your questions, but the best way to get them all answered is to call800-654-0987.

 Why Does My Naltrexone Addiction Need Inpatient Care?